Bed bugs can be the worst pests to have in your home. They infest your couches, seat cushions, clothes, and, worst of all...your bed.

 However, since bedbugs hide entirely during daylight, you need to identify where they most likely harbor to confirm if you have them or not.

 Any part of your bed where they can keep away from sunlight and external disturbance is usually their hiding spot.
-So if you lift your mattress, you can see that they will scatter and find a quick way to hide away from you and the sun.
+So if you lift your mattress, you can see that they will scatter and find a quick way to hide away from you and the light.

 Also, you can determine whether you have a bedbug problem by assessing if you have the following signs in your home.